-Burkina Faso is a country in the Sahel region of West Africa.
-It has always experienced dry weather and hot temperatures and people are used to adapting.
+Burkina Faso is a country in West Africa.
+It has always experienced dry weather and hot temperatures and people there are used to adapting to challenging weather conditions.
 But it's getting worse.

-Today Burkina Faso is in the front line of the climate crisis.
-A lengthy drought driven by climate change means that farmers cannot feed their animals.
+Today Burkina Faso is on the front line of climate change.
+Changing weather patterns - a result of climate change - have disrupted the rains, and this lengthy drought means that farmers cannot feed their animals.

-You can see their bone dry grazing pastures in the photograph.
+You can see their very dry grazing pastures in the photograph.

-Without rain there is no food, no water and no money.
-Consequently 5.5 million people in Burkina Faso face hunger and rely on humanitarian aid for their daily food.
+Without rain there is no food, no water and no money for the people who live here.
+Consequently 5.5 million people in Burkina Faso face hunger and rely on charity for their daily food.
+So we can see that the people of Burkina Faso are facing very difficult problems as a result of climate change.
+But why might we describe this as 'unfair'?
+Does anyone have any ideas?
+It is unfair because although they are suffering very much as a result of climate change, people in Burkina Faso have done very little to cause this problem!

-The average person in Great Britain emits twenty eight times the level of greenhouse gases than the average person in Burkina Faso.
+Climate change is caused by people burning fossil fuels - like coal, gas and oil - to heat their homes, power their factories, fuel their planes and cars, and run their machines.
+But most people in Burkina Faso do not use a lot of fossil fuels.
+The average person in Great Britain emits twenty eight times the level of greenhouse gases than the average person in Burkina Faso!
 Therefore, people in Burkina Faso are experiencing a climate crisis they did not cause.
+Do you think this is fair?

 This is the idea of climate justice.
 The people who have done the least to cause the climate crisis are the people who are the most affected by it.
 Meanwhile the people who have done the most to emit greenhouse gases into the atmosphere, the people in the wealthy countries like ourselves, are those who are so far affected the least by climate change.
-Unlike Burkina Faso, life for most people in the Global North carries on close to normal.
+Unlike Burkina Faso, life for most people in countries like ours carries on close to normal.